Chargebacks: What They Are & How to Prevent Chargeback Fraud

 Rapid succession of orders:

 Receiving multiple orders within a short period, especially from the same IP address but with different payment methods, is suspicious.
-Fraudsters often test stolen card information by placing multiple quick purchases.
+Fraudsters often test stolen card information by making multiple quick purchases.

 Discrepancies between billing and shipping addresses: